The legal principle behind a more restrained Supreme Court term

 “It’s a way of imposing restraint on the judiciary as a whole,” he adds.
 “The tighter the [high] court is on standing, the more control it has on when it reaches these [merits] questions.”

 The justices could tighten standing doctrine even more next term.
-The court will hear a case about a woman with physical disabilities and visual impairments who sued a hotel for violating the Americans with Disabilities Act even though she had no plans to stay there.
+The court will hear a case asking if a woman can sue a hotel for violating the Americans with Disabilities Act if she had no plans to stay there.

 But another looming challenge for the court, previewed in this past term, is the combination of a more conservative federal judiciary and targeted lawsuits from conservative litigants bringing forth a steady stream of unusual legal arguments.